Joshualite/House_Pricing_Prediction/README.md

 ### Correlation
 As previously mentioned, if we do not count the objective variable, we have a dataset made up of 80 columns from which we have to correctly choose the ones that support the model that we will generate later in order to predict the price of houses.
 For this reason, we made a heatmap which will show us all the variables that have a correlation greater than .46 with our dependent variable, a correlation of .40 or .50 can be considered as a median correlation, any value below this was considered such as a low correlation or a null correlation between our variables, in addition to choosing variables with no correlation could affect the result of our model.
 For the same reason, they only chose 13 variables with the highest possible correlation within the numerical variables.
+When choosing the variables, it would also be advisable to know which of all pass the null and alternative hypothesis tests.

 ![image](https://user-images.githubusercontent.com/66183125/155927411-b19e09de-7088-44fc-990f-65780a12399a.png)